10 Toxic Things You Didn’t Know You Were Feeding Your Kids

 You’ve probably heard of the poison arsenic, but you probably don’t know that it’s present in high levels in a food your kids probably eat a lot of: rice.
 “Arsenic in its inorganic form is a known human carcinogen, and is very potent,” Lefferts says.
 “It can also affect children’s ability to learn.”
 It’s of special concern for children because many of their first foods, including cereal and puffed snacks, are rice-based.
 “Rice takes up arsenic from soil and water more readily than other grains,” Lefferts says.
 “The FDA has proposed action levels for inorganic arsenic in infant rice cereal (100 parts per billion) and apple juice (10 ppb)—steps in the right direction.”
 Similar limits have already been set in Europe.
 According to the FDA, rice intake for infants relative to their body weight is three times greater than it is for adults, and studies have shown arsenic can have developmental effects in children.
 Lefferts advises feeding your children a variety of grains and other foods to make sure they aren’t ingesting too much of the toxin.

 This group of chemicals is found in many plastics, including food containers.
 “Phthalates are endocrine-disrupting chemicals, so they interfere with the hormones that are involved in the growth and development of a fetus and infant, reproductive development as well as brain development,” Rotkin-Ellman says.
 When possible, avoid storing food in plastic containers.
 “There’s a brand of sauerkraut I really like, and even better it comes in this wide-mouthed jar that I reuse over and over again for my lunches,” says Jennifer Sass, PhD, a senior scientist at the NRDC.
 While glass can be tricky with young children, it’s still best to avoid plastic when you can.
 Unfortunately, phthalate exposure can still crop up where you least expect it, Dr. Sass says.
 “They’re in a lot of fatty foods, especially dairy products—the plastics could be tubing, could be gloves, so anywhere along the processing and producing of these foods,” she says.
 This is even the case for organic products.
 “Organic doesn’t make a difference because the organic standard doesn’t apply these kinds of processing materials,” she says.
 So how can you avoid it?
 “One thing people can do very easily is pick lower fat dairy: non-fat or low-fat milk, and the same with yogurt and ice cream.”
-Find out other ordinary products that could affect your health.

 Another food packaging concern you might have heard about is bisphenol-A (BPA).
 It’s found in a lot of plastics as well, although many food containers are now marked “BPA-free,” and the FDA no longer allows it in baby bottles, sippy cups, or infant formula containers—although they only disallowed it after the industry voluntarily removed it.
 “A growing body of evidence links low levels of BPA [another endocrine disrupter] to harmful effects, especially from exposures before birth and early in life,” Lefferts says.
 “These effects include cancer, behavioral disturbances, and damage to the male and female reproductive system, and the developing brain.”
 But besides plastics, BPA crops up in other places you might not expect: canned food.
 “The lining in the inside of the can has a lot of BPA in it, and the testing that has been done of canned foods shows a lot of BPA in the food, particularly for the things that are really high acidity, such as anything that has a tomato base,” Rotkin-Ellman says.
 So much for your kid’s favorite pasta dish!
 So when you’re buying tomato products, “look for it in a glass jar or in those juice-box type containers,” she says.
 Even cans that say “BPA-free” might not be safe, as the replacement chemicals haven’t been tested and could be just as bad.
 Here are other toxic chemicals that can clog your arteries.